 - Flooring: 9 percent

 Of course, it’s up to you where to spend and where to splurge, but this breakdown is a good starting point.
 Plus, remember to reserve an additional 10 to 20 percent for unforeseen costs that might come up during construction.

-First step: Figure out which of the three levels of remodeling your project falls into, then start looking at photos of bathrooms to figure out what style, materials and amenities you want.
+Finally, figure out which of the three levels of remodeling your project falls into.
+Then start looking at photos of bathrooms to figure out what style, materials and amenities you want.
 Molloy advises not to get too carried away with planning before reaching out to a designer for help.
-Professionals can quickly assess your goals and budget to steer you toward what will work for you.
+Professionals can also quickly assess your goals and budget to steer you toward what will work for you.